bbilgin01/homebrew-cs240ozu/README.md

 # homebrew-cs240ozu

+Dependencies:

+    - riscv-gnu-toolchain multilib enabled (If you have installed homebrew-riscv with multilib enabled       you should not have any issues)
+    - If not you will get: Error: No formula found for riscv-gnu-toolchain.

 This is a brew formula for riscv32-bit Spike and pk tools.
 If you already have 32-bit capabilites or you want 64-bit tools to remain please do not follow this.